Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <p class="firstLetter">Type 8s, are known as "The Challengers."</p>

-They embody assertiveness and self-confidence but they need control.
+They embody assertiveness and self-confidence and they need control.

+They are the quintessential rugged individuals.

-Their directness and tendency to control situations can be perceived as domineering, but this is their go-to coping mechanism (and it has served them well since childhood).
-At some point in an 8's childhood, they learned to not be weak or put themselves in a vulnerable situation.
+They are direct and can be perceived as domineering.
+Their go-to coping mechanism is to control the situation (**and it has served them well since childhood**).
+At some point in an 8's childhood, they learned to never show weakness because when you do you will get crushed.

+8s learned to develop a shell.
+They learned that in order to survive they needed to be strong.

-Therefore their chosen life strategy is to continually get stronger and gain power in all aspects of life so that they never have to be vulnerable again.
+Their chosen life strategy is to get stronger and gain power in every aspect of life so that they never have to feel vulnerable again.

 <details open>
 <summary class="accordion">Table of Contents</summary>